How to Disassemble or Break Down a Large Projection TV

 There was another panel in the middle to access the RGB projectors.
 Unscrew and remove this cover and expose the projection system and associated circuit boards.
 (See Fig 8a and 8b)

 We will need to remove the RGB projectors from the top.
-However, the large front screen has to be removed.
+However, the large front screen is in the way and has to be removed.
 Ensure the large plastic piece holding the screen is unscrewed from the bottom.

-Locate the screws that are holding the RGB projector assembly from the top.
+Locate the screws that are holding the Red Green Blue (RGB) projector assembly from the top.
 (See Fig 11) Unscrew the projection system and ensure no wires are connected to the rest of the TV.
 If there are any connected wires, detach or cut.

 The RGB projector assembly was the heaviest piece other than the large TV body.
 (See Fig 12) Put this piece in a box because there are many sharp edges that could hurt you.
 Put the box and the projector assembly out of the way.